JacoVanAntwerpen/sparq-team-site/src/content/projects/green-metals-for-sustainable-steel-susteelag-–-australia–germany-collaboration.md

 ---
-title: Green Metals for Sustainable Steel (SuSteelAG) – Australia–Germany Collaboration
+title: Green Metals for Sustainable Steel (SuSteelAG) - Australia-Germany Collaboration
 shortDescription: A feasibility and technical study led by UNSW to explore the creation of a sustainable green iron and steel value chain between Australia